 How to get there

-After 6 days in the Andes and the full day Inca Trail behind us, we were fit enough and ready to hike to the ‘Rainbow Mountain’.
-Also known as Vinicunca this mountain sits at 5,200m elevation/17,000ft).
+After 6 days in the Andes and the full day Inca Trail behind us, we were fit enough and ready to hike to ‘Rainbow Mountain’, also known as Vinicunca (5,200m elevation/17,000ft).

 After a 2 ½-hour drive, we noticed the end of the paved road.
 The uneven road ahead wasn’t very pleasant.
 Take a look at the video below.
 After around 1-hour into the journey, you will be able to see alpacas in the distance grazing in the Altiplano.
 A welcomed distraction from the bumpy ride.

-The Day Hike to Rainbow Mountain
+The day hike to Rainbow Mountain

 The first part of the 4 km hike up to Vinicunca was extremely pleasant.
 The path was even most of the time.
 Incredibly beautiful snow-capped mountains on our right-hand side joined us along our route.